djetelina/pyCardDeck/README.rst

 The library will support Python 3.3+, for requirements look at requirements.txt in the repository.

 This library should be very easy to contribute to for first timers.
 Nothing is sacred, File issues, contribute where you feel it's useful and fun for you!
+If you need hlep, just ask.

 Always aim to write clean and readable code, make sure the tests are passing, document in docstrings (rst format) and when writing new modules, classes or functions, add them to docs (we are using Shpinx autodocs)